Essential norms of pointwise multipliers in the non-algebraic setting: Introduction

 \subsection{Neverending story}

 We have one more, slightly less official, but short, story to tell.
 Initially, the reason for our work was Voigt's preprint \cite{Voi22} posted on {\tt arXiv.org} in late March, where the essential norm of the multiplication operators acting from $L_p$ into itself is calculated.
 Already a superficial reading of this work, as well as the works of authors cited therein, almost immediately convinced us that everything should work in much more general framework.
 However, we also could not shake off the impression that the problem raised in \cite{Voi22} is too classical not to have a solution in the existing literature.
 To our surprise, just a few weeks later, a commentary on Voigt's article in the form of Schep's preprint \cite{Sch22} appeared.
-In introduction to his paper, Schep writes \begin{quote} \begin{small} \enquote{We refer to a recent preprint of J. Voigt \cite{Voi22} for some references.
+In introduction to his paper, Schep writes \begin{quote} \begin{small} {\it \enquote{We refer to a recent preprint of J. Voigt \cite{Voi22} for some references.
 It seems that these authors are not aware that these multiplication operators are examples of order bounded band preserving operators (or orthomorphisms). (...)
 The current paper was prompted by the preprint \cite{Voi22}, which didn't use our results form \cite{Sch80}.
-By using the term abstract multiplication operator in our title we hope that future duplication of our results by authors working on these questions for concrete function spaces will be avoided by a web search of MathSciNet search. (...)
-The current paper describes completely the essential spectrum and norm of an operator $T \in Z(E)$ for an arbitrary Banach lattice $E$.} \end{small} \end{quote} Although we don't want to breach open doors here, we feel that the last word has not yet been given, because as we have already tried to explain above an analogous questions for something, what we call here the {\it non-algebraic case}, seems to be almost completely untouched.
+By using the term abstract multiplication operator in our title we hope that future duplication of our results by authors working on these questions for concrete function spaces will be avoided\footnote{Unfortunately, in retrospect, it seems that this appeal did not necessarily fall on fertile ground (see, for example, \cite{RFRSSB24}).} by a web search or MathSciNet search. (...)
+The current paper describes completely the essential spectrum and norm of an operator $T \in Z(E)$ for an arbitrary Banach lattice $E$.}} \end{small} \end{quote} Although it is not our intention to breach open doors here, we feel that the last word has not yet been given, because as we have already tried to explain above an analogous questions for something, what we call here the {\it non-algebraic setting}, seems to be almost completely untouched.